ENTERPRISE IN SPACE ORBITER TECHNICAL INFORMATION

 The outer design appearance of the orbiter was determined by an open international competition.

-The Enterprise ship will be up to eight-feet in length.
+The Enterprise ship will be up to four to six-feet in length.
 The size will be optimized to most efficiently support the payload and systems.

 Avionics will provide signal conditioning, attitude control and sequencing, experiment control, system control, command and data handling, and communications.